samhuk/ts-pg-orm/README.md

 A package for creating data formats and relations with strict type enforcement and transformations to PostgreSQL SQL statements.

+## What and Why?

+There has always been an inconvenient separation between Typescript types and the Javascript code that operates on them.
+Without code repetition, lots of constants, or otherwise cumbersome workarounds, one cannot easily nor scalably attach metadata to properties of types; one cannot iterate over the fields and perform particular operations for each one, one cannot do a lot.

+Non-native solutions to this problem typically use a *type-to-Javascript* approach to expose types to Javascript code, which typically involves either custom Typescript transformers or a new language with its own compiler down to Typescript.

+`ts-entity-framework` takes the opposite approach - `Javascript-to-type`.
+This package allows you to define "Data Format Declarations" in Javascript (essentially a list of fields with metadata), with the one-liner ability to turn them into various types.
+This approach requires only native Javascript and Typescript functionality.

 ## Usage

 Create data formats: